Skip to content

 ;; SERVER: 172.31.253.150#53(172.31.253.150)

-Confirm that the correct rule priorities are configured for the Amazon-provided DNS
+Verify the correct rule priorities for Amazon provided DNS

-When the client instance sends a query to the resolver (AWS-provided DNS server), the resolver verifies the rules associated with the instance to determine where to route the request.
+When the client instance sends a query to the Resolver, the Resolver verifies the instance's rules for where to route the request.

-If the rules are at the same domain level, the priority is:
+If the rules are at the same domain level, then they have the following priorities:

 1. Resolver rule